-If you’re 18 or over, visit your financial institution, credit union or insurance company to set up an account.
+If you’re 18 or over, visit your financial institution, credit union, or insurance company to set up an account.
 You can also typically open a TFSA through an online brokerage or robo-advisor like Questrade or Wealthsimple.
 You’ll need to provide your social insurance number in order for it to be set up and registered with the government.

 How much money can I put in my TFSA?

 In a perfect world, you’d pack that account with as much money as possible to reap the greatest benefit of the tax savings on the interest.
 The annual maximums have varied from $5,000 per annum, all the way up to $10,000, so it’s a good idea to double-check your contribution limit with a TFSA calculator.

-No. Unused TFSA contributions are carried forward each year.
-If you’ve never invested in a TFSA before 2019, you can make up for the lost time by contributing your maximum, up to $63,500.
+No — unused TFSA contributions are carried forward each year.
+Never invested in a TFSA before 2021?
+You can make up for the lost time by contributing your maximum, up to $75,500.